-Argentina to extend maturities of international bonds, IMF debt: Treasury minister
+Argentina says to extend maturities of international bonds, IMF debt

 “These decisions should lessen the pressure on the foreign exchange market, reduce the eventual demand for foreign currency and guarantee the availability of resources to limit volatility,” it said.

-Reporting by Hugh Bronstein and Eliana Raszewski; Additional reporting by Walter Bianchi, Jorge Otaola, Hernan Nessi, Cassandra Garrison, Maximillan Heath and Gabriel Burin; Editing by Sonya Hepinstall, Lisa Shumaker and Leslie Adler
+Reporting by Hugh Bronstein and Eliana Raszewski; Additional reporting by Walter Bianchi, Jorge Otaola, Hernan Nessi, Cassandra Garrison, Maximillan Heath and Gabriel Burin in Buenos Aires; Rodrigo Campos in New York; Editing by Sonya Hepinstall, Lisa Shumaker and Leslie Adler